-At each annual meeting held every three years since, including most recently in 2019, we held triennial stockholder advisory "say-on-pay" votes on the compensation of our named executive officers for the immediately preceding fiscal years.
-At the 2019 Annual Meeting, our stockholders overwhelmingly approved the compensation of our named executive officers, with over 78% of our stockholders present and entitled to vote at the meeting voting in favor of our compensation policies for our named executive officers.
-Given this result, and following consideration of them, the former Compensation Committee had decided to retain our overall approach to executive compensation while continuing to evaluate our practices frequently, including in response to future say-on-pay votes.
+At each annual meeting held every three years since, including most recently in 2022, we held triennial stockholder advisory "say-on-pay" votes on the compensation of our named executive officers for the immediately preceding fiscal years.
+At the 2022 Annual Meeting of stockholders (the "2022 Annual Meeting"), our stockholders overwhelmingly approved the compensation of our named executive officers, with over 85% of our stockholders present and entitled to vote at the meeting voting in favor of our compensation policies for our named executive officers.
+Given this result, and following consideration of them, the former compensation committee had decided to retain our overall approach to executive compensation while continuing to evaluate our practices frequently, including in response to future say-on-pay votes.
 Moreover, we are required to hold a vote at least every six years regarding how often to hold a stockholder advisory vote on the compensation of our named executive officers.
-We held our most recent such vote at the 2019 Annual Meeting of stockholders, at which our stockholders indicated a preference for a triennial vote.
+We held our most recent such vote at the 2022 Annual Meeting, at which our stockholders indicated a preference for a triennial vote.
 Consequently, the Board determined that we will hold a triennial stockholder advisory vote on the compensation of our named executive officers until they consider the results of our next say-on-pay frequency vote, which will be held at the 2025 Annual Meeting of stockholders.